avelino/awesome-go/CONTRIBUTING.md

 # Contribution Guidelines

+> Please be aware that we want to accept your contribution, but we have **some rules to keep the minimum quality** of the packages listed here.
+All reviews are **not personal feedback**, even if you are a _developer reviewing your contribution_. **Sorry if we can't meet your expectations, we do our best**.

 - **To add, remove, or change things on the list:** Submit a pull request

 To set this list apart from and complement the excellent [Go wiki Projects page](https://golang.org/wiki/Projects), awesome-go is a specially curated list for high-quality, actively maintained Go packages and resources.